 |Apple Pay and Android Pay||Yes||Yes|

-Tokenization keys do not require any interaction with your server until after a payment method is tokenized.
-If you want to collect a payment method to hand off to your server, tokenization keys are ideal.
+Tokenization keys do not require any interaction with your server until after payment information is tokenized.
+If you want to collect payment information to hand off to your server, tokenization keys are ideal.

 Client tokens allow use of the full range of Drop-in functionality.
 If you save customer payment methods directly from your client or want to present returning customers with a list of their saved payment methods, use client tokens.